 - May consult with external subject matter experts, as it sees fit, at any stage of the review;

-- May consult external legal counsel at any stage of the hearing; and
+- May consult external legal counsel at any stage of the review; and

-- Unless otherwise decided, will conduct a hearing based solely on written materials.
+- Will consider a review based solely on written materials.

-Decisions of the Panel under this policy are made in the public interest, in a manner consistent with the Regulatory Objectives and Decision-Making Principles of the College, and the Committee’s Terms of Reference.
+All decisions of the Committee under this policy are to be made in the public interest, in a manner consistent with the Regulatory Objectives and Decision-Making Principles of the College, and the Committee’s Terms of Reference.